This Chicharron de Pollo Recipe is a step by step guide to making crispy delicious traditional Dominican fried chicken.

-During Hispanic Heritage Month, and really all year long, we want to highlight different recipes from different cultures.
+It’s Hispanic Heritage Month.
+We wanted to use this time to highlight different recipes from different cultures.
 As you start to read and prepare recipes from different cultures it starts to become more clear that while we are all independent and so different, we are also so similar.
 There is so much crossover between these dishes and how they are done.
 But each culture’s traditions and recipes lend a different perspective into how to prepare something and what ingredients are involved.

 Today we are going to look at a universal favorite, fried chicken.